 The only problem remains, getting to Chisinau.

-As always, the map above pinpoints the exact location of the abandoned circus in Chisinau.
-So, if you happen to find yourself in the area, pop in.
-The architecture is pure communist-era brilliance.
-The circus is located close to the center of the city.
-As an added bonus, there are some great oil paintings of circus bears.
+The map above pinpoints the exact location of the abandoned circus in Chisinau.
+So, if you happen to find yourself in the area, do pop in.
+The architecture is pure communist-era brilliance, the circus is located close to the center of the city, and as an added bonus – inside, are some great oil paintings of circus bears.
 I love a good Moldovan circus bear.

-Please enjoy the photo set of the abandoned circus in Chisnau, capital city of The Republic of Moldova.
+Please enjoy the photo set of the abandoned circus in Chisinau, capital city of The Republic of Moldova.

 If you have any updates on the abandoned circus, be sure to let us all know in the comments below.